duclos-cavalcanti/microsemi-error-detection/README.md

 a project on the [Microsemi SmartFusion2 Maker Kit](https://www.microchip.com/en-us/products/fpgas-and-plds/system-on-chip-fpgas/smartfusion-2-fpgas) which should consist of both software and hardware components, as integrated systems do!

+Said project had to somewhat emulate a typical space engineering situation and do so using as much of the resources available possible.
+For our project we chose to emulate a typical scenario in Space Engineering, where communication between devices may be affected such that from a digital point of view specific bits of a payload can be "flipped" or corrupted.

 Look at the [wiki](https://github.com/duclos-cavalcanti/microsemi-error-detection/wiki) for a detailed documentation!